Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SEBE.rst

 -  The layer that is checked at the top of the list is the layer that is seen, If you want to see another layer you can either:

-#*Un-tick the layers above the one you are interested in and/or
+	#.
+Un-tick the layers above the one you are interested in and/or

-#*Move the layer you are interested in to the top of the list by
+	#.
+Move the layer you are interested in to the top of the list by dragging it.
-dragging it.

 You can save all of you work for different areas as a project – so you can return to it as whole.